sammetteer/Gold-Mine-Cost-Sensitivity-Model/README.md

 # About the Author

 Samuel Metteer (M.Sc.
-P.Geo)
+P.Geo).
 Experience in mine operations, grade control, and technical analysis.
 Interested in transitioning into mining economics and market‑facing roles, with a focus on asset valuation, cost modeling, and investment‑relevant insights.